 - Viewing commit history and logs: Run "git log" to display a detailed commit history, and "git status" to see the current status of your working directory.

-For in-depth insights into advanced Git techniques like Git Squash Commit, take a deep dive into our comprehensive guide on Squashing Git Commits: Commands, Benefits, and Best Practices.
+For in-depth insights into advanced Git techniques like Git Squash Commit, take a deep dive into our comprehensive guide on Benefits and Best Practices for Squashing Git Commits.

 Advanced Git Bash Techniques

 To simplify frequently used Git Bash commands, create aliases in your configuration file.
 For example, add the following line to your ~/.gitconfig file to create an alias for the "git status" command:

 Now, you can run "git st" instead of "git status".

 To authenticate with remote repositories without entering a password each time, generate and configure SSH keys.
 Run "ssh-keygen" to create an SSH key pair, then add the public key to your Git provider's account settings.